tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 There are a lot of cute thought experiments where the apparent value of something depends on comparisons:

 * A \\$5 discount off a \\$20 radio feels more valuable than a \\$5 discount off a \\$500 bed.
-* The difference between a 1% chance and a 2% chance seems more important than between a 51% chance and a 52% chance (likes with 51 and 52 days vs 1 and 2 days).
+* The difference between a 1% chance and a 2% chance seems more important than between a 51% chance and a 52% chance (likewise with 51 and 52 days vs 1 and 2 days).
-* Paying $10 for 1 liter of ice cream seems more attractive if the price of half-liter was $8.
+* Paying \\$10 for 1 liter of ice cream seems more attractive if you see that the price of half-liter is \\$8
 * If you're choosing between a low-price and medium-price version of a good, seeing that there's also a high-price version makes the medium-price version seem more attractive.
-* If you have to judge the value of 10 of something -- e.g. bidding on 10 bottles of wine in an auction -- they'll seem more valuable if, at the same time, you're bidding on a single bottle of wine; and 10 bottles will seem less valuable if you're also bidding on 100 bottles of wine.
+* If you have to judge the value of 10 of something -- e.g. bidding on 10 bottles of wine in an auction -- they'll seem more valuable if, at the same time, you're also considering a bid on a single bottle of wine; and vice versa if you're also considering a bid on 100 bottles of wine.
-* (Writing out this list gives me a slightly nauseous feeling -- like drinking Bacardi -- it releases old unpleasant memories from times during my PhD when I wrote and rewrote lists like this dozens of time.)
+* (Writing out this list gives me a slightly nauseous nostalgia, like drinking Bacardi, it releases old unpleasant memories from working on my PhD when I wrote and rewrote lists like this dozens of time.)

-Many people have felt that there's a common principle at work, in particular: that the sensitivity to an attribute (price, probability, square feet) depends on the set of values that you're comparing.
-But the actual functions people have proposed have been very different:
+Many people have felt that there's a common principle at work, in particular: that the sensitivity to an attribute (price, probability, square feet) depends on the set of quantities that you're considering.
+But the details of how that comparison effect works vary a lot:

 * **Range**: sensitivity is decreasing in the range of values observed (i.e. the difference between the maximum and minimum) -- Volkmann (1951), Mellers & Cooke (1994), Bushong Schwarzstein & Rabin (2016)
 * **Negative Range**: sensitivity is *increasing* in the range of values observed -- Koszegi & Szeidl (2003)